symbolicdata/symbolicdata.github.io/CASN.markdown

 ### Towards a Computer Algebra Social Network

 The vision is a digitally supported distributed social network within Open Science for the needs of the Computer Algebra Community.

-A [first prototype](http://symbolicdata.org/CASN) to technically support such a social network will be build upon the [Xodx implementation](http://aksw.org/Projects/Xodx.html) (Natanael Arndt, U Leipzig) of the [DSSN network stack](http://aksw.org/Projects/DSSN.html) designed and developed by Sebastian Tramp (U Leipzig).
+We plan to build a [first prototype](http://symbolicdata.org/CASN) to technically support such a social network upon the [Xodx implementation](http://aksw.org/Projects/Xodx.html) (Natanael Arndt, U Leipzig) of the [DSSN network stack](http://aksw.org/Projects/DSSN.html) designed and developed by Sebastian Tramp (U Leipzig).

 For the moment we collect directly within the SD database